smudge/decks/railsconf-2022/slides.md

 </style>

 <!--
-Well first, we thought, what if we just take the MAX value in the table and then add 1.
+First, we said, let's just take the MAX value in the table - like SELECT MAX - and add 1.

-And if it's an integer, or a string with a standard lexographic order, it kinda works, but not really.
+And if it's an integer, or a string with a standard lexographic order, it kinda works?
+But not really.
 -->

 ---